eugenex-lab/Stock-Ticker-Screener-with-FastAPI-app/README.md

 Didn't see a lot of examples out there for this framework, so decided to create one.

-## Step 1: Hello World of FastAPI, Stub out the API endpoints
+## Step 1:  Stub out the API endpoints

 * Display Hello World
 * Map out endpoints we will need, comment what they will do